winstonDeGreef/Mechanica/content/special/ChX7_RelDynColl.md

 [Compton scattering](https://en.wikipedia.org/wiki/Compton_scattering) describes the (elastic) scattering of an incoming photon by a (bound) charged particle, typical an electron.

+Compton scattering was discovered in 1923 by Arthur Compton.
+He was investigating the interaction between X-rays (that is high energy photons) and some of the light elements.
+The classical theory of scattering of electro-magnetic waves with matter could not explain the observations.
+Compton had to combine quantum mechanics with special relativity to understand the interaction of a high-energy photon and a (loosely) bound electron in the outer shell of an atom.
+It earned him the Nobel Prize in Physics in 1927.

+When a high-frequency photon scatters at an electron, it looses some of its energy.
+Consequently its frequency reduces and it s wave length increases.
+As energy is conserved, the lost energy shows up in the electron that is emitted, that is 'freed' from the atom.

 ```{figure} ../images/compton.png
 :label: fig:compton.png
 :width: 90%
 :align: center
 ```

+In its simplest form, we ignore the energy that is needed to free the electron from its nucleus.
+This is to a certain extend justified as the outer electron has a very small binding energy, that is small compared to the energy transferred between the photon and the electron.

 In the rest frame of the electron, we have for the 4 different 4-momenta: